Categories

 The total cost being £35,803

-Almost 2 years later in March 2006, the second owner took delivery from Westerley as an Approved Used Car, the mileage being a mere 3,788 miles.
+Almost 2 years later in March 2006, the second owner took delivery from Westerley as an Approved Used Car, the mileage being only 3,788 miles.

 Today, the car has covered a modest 29,250 miles and the utmost care taken over the last 19 years is immediately evident on close inspection.
+Average service intervals are a credible 1964 miles.
 The car has always been garaged and presents beautifully as a result.
+The underside is quite incredible and indicative of its fair weather use.

 It really is as good as any 5 year old car, let alone a 21 year old and has a great analogue feel with a little tech thrown in enhancing its driving appeal.
 The car drives without exception and is an easy sports car to live with, being comfortable with uncompromised access.